 What types of trials are currently open

-- Observational studies — Following people with lupus to understand flares, pregnancy outcomes, and long-term organ damage.
+- Registry studies — Following people with lupus over time to learn what predicts flares, organ damage, and response to different treatments.

 Recently added LUPUS trials